Keun-mortgage on real property

 It is recorded in the insurance policy that Keun-pledge has been established on the insurance and the name of each pledgee (as opposed to the security agent) is also recorded.

-Assignment of contractual right must be notified to the counterparty to the contract (eg, a construction company under energy performance certificate contract, a government authority under concession agreement) and the other party must provide consent affixed with a fixed date stamp.
+Assignment of contractual right must be notified to the counterparty to the contract (eg, a construction company under an engineering, procurement and construction (EPC) contract or a government authority under concession agreement) and the other party must provide consent affixed with a fixed date stamp.

-With respect to the consent noted above, if the counterparty refuses to provide such consent despite the borrower making reasonable efforts to obtain consent (for example, if KOGAS is the off-taker under a gas purchase agreement for an LNG-fired power plant, KOGAS often declines to provide such consent), if the underlying contract does not have any restriction on the granting of a security or assignment, in practice only notice of the creation of the assignment over contractual rights needs to be provided.
+With respect to the consent noted above, if the counterparty refuses to provide such consent despite the borrower making reasonable efforts to obtain consent (if, for example, the Korea Gas Corporation (KOGAS) is the off-taker under a gas purchase agreement for a liquified natural gas (LNG)-fired power plant, KOGAS often declines to provide such consent), if the underlying contract does not have any restriction on the granting of a security or assignment, in practice only notice of the creation of the assignment over contractual rights needs to be provided.

 A Keun-mortgage that is established is registered in the register maintained by the Registry of the Supreme Court of Korea and the registration expense includes registration and licence tax, municipal education tax and purchase of the national housing bonds.
 Such expense is determined based on the maximum amount of the secured obligation.
 The registration expense cannot be deferred or reduced.
 However, national housing bonds are generally purchased and immediately sold off at a discount.
 If the maximum amount of the secured obligation is large, a real estate mortgage trust is often used.
 However, it should be noted that the trust scheme still incurs fees for the trustee, though it is generally cheaper than the costs involved in establishing a Keun-mortgage.
-Registration with the Registry of the Supreme Court of Korea incurs fewer fees when compared with the trust scheme.
 Generally speaking, lenders prefer a Keun-mortgage over a trust scheme.